larsbs/id3v2lib/README.md

 ## What can it do?

 id3v2lib can read and edit id3 v2.3 and v2.4 tags from mp3 files.
 However, it's not compatible with id3v1 tags.
-By default, it can read and edit a small subset of tags.
-Specifically, the most used tags:
+By default, it can read and edit a small subset of well known tags.
+Specifically:

 * Title
 * Album